b-branco/spacebound-minds-resources/README.md

 - To make changes to the colouring or styling, edit *assets/css/style.scss*.
 - Modify *_layouts/default.html* to edit the layout of the pages.
 - *particles.json* controls the interactive constellations in the banner.

+## Credits

+The website is build using GitHub pages and the [Cayman theme](https://github.com/pages-themes/cayman).
+For the constellations in the banner, we use the awesome [particles.js](https://github.com/VincentGarreau/particles.js/) library by VincentGarreau.